nurkhaliqfm/IsingMC/readme.md

 ## DATASETS

-Check examples of generated datasets in [Kaggle](https://www.kaggle.com/datasets/quantumbraindisorder/magnetization){:target="_blank"}.
+Check examples of generated datasets in
+<a href="https://www.kaggle.com/datasets/quantumbraindisorder/magnetization" target="_blank">Kaggle</a>